AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Background information.md

 # Background information

-This topic describes the scenarios and benefits of the Log Audit Service application in Log Service.
+This topic describes the features, background information, scenarios, and benefits of the Log Audit Service application in Log Service.
 This topic also describes the Alibaba Cloud services that are supported by the Log Audit Service application.

+## Features

 The Log Audit Service application supports all features of Log Service.
 This application allows you to collect and audit logs of cloud services across Alibaba Cloud accounts.
 You can store all logs in one project and query the logs.
-You can use the Log Audit Service application to audit logs collected from the following Alibaba Cloud services: ActionTrail, Alibaba Cloud Container Service for Kubernetes \(ACK\), Object Storage Service \(OSS\), Apsara File Storage NAS, Server Load Balancer \(SLB\), API Gateway, ApsaraDB RDS, PolarDB-X, PolarDB for MySQL, Web Application Firewall \(WAF\), Cloud Firewall, and Security Center.
-You can also audit logs collected from third-party cloud services and user-created security operations centers \(SOCs\).
+You can use the Log Audit Service application to audit logs collected from the following Alibaba Cloud services: ActionTrail, Container Service for Kubernetes \(ACK\), Object Storage Service \(OSS\), Apsara File Storage NAS, Server Load Balancer \(SLB\), API Gateway, ApsaraDB RDS, PolarDB-X, PolarDB for MySQL, Web Application Firewall \(WAF\), Anti-DDoS, Cloud Firewall, and Security Center.
+You can also audit logs collected from third-party cloud services and self-managed security operations centers \(SOCs\).

 ![Log audit - 005](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5506498951/p101352.png)